California Association of Local Behavioral Health Boards & Commissions

 IPS Data

-• In CA, only 10% of people in the public mental health system work.
+• In CA, only 10% of people served by the public mental health system work.

-• IPS helps 50% or more of people get jobs.
+• IPS helps 50% or more of people receiving services get jobs.
 People are 2.5 times more likely to get a job with IPS vs. traditional rehab programs.

 • People in IPS work longer stints, earn more, and are more likely to become steady workers than people in traditional programs.